rickstaa/stable-gym/docs/source/envs/envs.rst

     ./robotics/quadx_waypoints_cost.rst

 .. note::
-    The ROS robotics environments of the Stable Gym package were moved into a separate package called :ros-gazebo-gym:`Ros Gazebo Gym <>`.
+    The ROS robotic environments from the Stable Gym package have been relocated to a distinct package known as :ros-gazebo-gym:`Ros Gazebo Gym <>`.
+When integrating this package with stable RL agents, such as those available in the :stable-learning-control:`Stable Learning Control package <>`, it's crucial to configure the ``positive_reward`` argument as ``True``.